 Inadequate availability of means of production is the main cause of underemployment.
 People do not get to shortage of electricity, coal, and raw materials

 Defective planning is one of the causes of unemployment.
 There is a wide gap between supply and demand for labor.
 No plan had formulated any long-term scheme for the removal of unemployment.

 The number of universities has increased manifold.
 There are 385 universities.
 As a result of this educated unemployment or white-collar unemployment has increased.

 - IMMOBILITY OF LABOUR

-The mobility of labour in India is low.
+The mobility of labor in India is low.
 Due to attachment to the family, people do not go too far off areas for jobs.
 Factors like language, religion, and climate are also responsible for low mobility.
-Immobility of labour adds to unemployment
+Immobility of labor adds to unemployment

 TYPES OF UNEMPLOYMENT